Code of Conduct

 See also the Disorderly Conduct policy within the Student Code of Conduct.

-Banners need to be “signed” with a recognized student organization or the individual name of a matriculated student.
-No mentions or images of alcohol are allowed.
-Banners must be no more than 8-feet wide and no more than 5-feet tall.
-If planning to hang the banner outside, they should be made of vinyl or durable plastic or color-fast printed/painted fabric (hemmed); grommets should be present on the banner corners to ensure secure attachment to the wall; and a few short slits should be cut in the banner to inhibit the wind from catching and ripping the material.
+If planning to hang the banner outside, it should be made of vinyl or durable plastic or color-fast printed/painted fabric (hemmed); grommets should be present on the banner corners to ensure secure attachment to the wall; and a few short slits should be cut in the banner to inhibit the wind from catching and ripping the material.

 Requests for banner space must be made to the Office of Student Engagement five (5) business days in advance of the requested starting display date.
 All banners must be reviewed by the Office of Student Engagement prior to installation.
 Students acknowledge that a banner is at risk of being stolen, and the College is not responsible for such loss or damage.
 External advertisements and solicitations of a commercial nature are prohibited.

-For banners in Sharples Commons and Dining Center, once approved, students may hang their banner using only tape or string.
+For banners in Sharples Commons and Dining Center, once approved, students may hang their banner using only painters tape or string.
 Affixing with nails, hooks, or tacks is prohibited.
 Students are responsible for removing their banner after the five-day display period.
 Failure to remove a banner could result in banner disposal.

 For banners hung on Clothier or in Cosby Courtyard, once approved, students must deliver their banner to OSE within two (2) days prior to the requested date for it to be hung.
 OSE coordinates with Facilities to ensure their banner is properly hung and in accordance with the schedule.
 Installations will not occur on weekends and are subject to the availability of staff.
 During the first two (2) weeks of each semester and move-out periods, staff are not available to hang student banners.
 Banners will be removed on Monday mornings, and students must retrieve their banner from facilities no later than noon the following day.
 Failure to do so could result in banner disposal.